Haguregumo

 Haguregumo (浮浪雲) is a Japanese manga series written and illustrated by George Akiyama.
-It has been serialized by Shogakukan in Big Comic Original from 1973 to 2017 and collected in 112 tankōbon volumes.
+It was serialized by Shogakukan in Big Comic Original from 1973 to 2017 and collected in 112 tankōbon volumes.
 Haguregumo received the 1979 Shogakukan Manga Award for the general category.

 It was adapted into a television drama that aired on TV Asahi and its affiliates in 1978, an anime film produced by Toei Animation in 1982 and another drama adaptation that aired on TBS and its affiliates from 1990 to 1991 while a new adaptation produced by NHK is scheduled to air on NHK BS and NHK BS Premium 4K in 2026.

 Plot

 Set at the end of the Edo period, the series depicts Cloud's family with his wife, Turtle, their 11-year-old son, and 8-year-old daughter.
-The Clouds are always ignoring work and playing.
+The Clouds are always ignoring their work and playing.
 Cloud is notorious for womanising.